robojafar/reddit-media-links/README.md

 selecting _Top and New_ sort will make double the requests.

 ## Disclaimers
-- No copyrighted video or images are hosted by this applications
+- No copyrighted video or images are hosted by this site
 - Do not abuse this tool
 - Don't be creepy